 As the Internet grows into a serious business tool, security has become a major issue.
+High profile security breaches have become a common occurrence in recent years.

 There are many security systems and products which can be put in place to ensure that hacking and other security breaches do not occur.
 In addition, businesses can limit unauthorized access and hacking by employees by implementing security policies regulating the use by employees of the company's network.
+Nonetheless, hackers continue to challenge the technology that prevents hacking and continue to exploit vulnerabilities in systems.
+Companies should have a plan in place for any possible breach in their security.